The Best AI Novel Writer in 2026

 Can AI novel writers handle long-form books over 80,000 words?

 Yes, with the right architecture.
 Inkfluence AI, Novelcrafter, and NovelAI all handle 80,000+ word novels through chapter-by-chapter generation with persistent continuity.
-Sudowrite's Story Bible add-on extends its range to novel length.
+Sudowrite's Story Bible extends its range to novel length.
 General chatbots (ChatGPT, Claude) hit context window limits and require manual context injection for long novels.
 Plan on the chapter-by-chapter approach for anything over 50,000 words.

 What's the cheapest AI novel writer that produces full novels?